Caramel Apple Slices are a delicious twist on a fall classic that is easier to eat and enjoy at parties or just for fun!

 Caramel Apple Slices are the easiest way to enjoy your favorite treat this fall!

-- First wash & slice your apples, remove the seeds, insert the stick at the bottom, & pat the apple slices dry.
+- First, wash and slice your apples, remove the seeds, insert the stick at the bottom, and pat the apple slices dry.

-- Cover each apple slice in melted chocolate & place on a piece of wax paper to dry.
-Continue this process until all of your apples are covered in chocolate & have hardened.
+- Cover each apple slice in melted chocolate and place on a piece of wax paper to harden.
+Continue this process until all of your apples are covered in chocolate and have hardened.

-- Then drizzle the caramel & other toppings on top of your apple slices.
+- Next, drizzle the caramel and other toppings on top of your apple slices.

-- *1. You could alternatively use butterscotch on your thicker slices of apples, but you should be aware that butterscotch does not harden as well as the chocolate & could result in weeping apples & the butterscotch falling off.
+- *1. You could alternatively use butterscotch on your thicker slices of apples, but you should be aware that the butterscotch does not harden as well as the chocolate and could result in weeping apples and the butterscotch falling off.

-- *2. These Sliced Caramel Apples can be made the day before & left in your fridge on wax paper until you need them the next day.
+- *2. These Sliced Caramel Apples can be made the day before and left in your fridge on wax paper until you need them the next day.
 Just don’t forget to note the 5 tips below.

-- 1. Cut thick apple slices so the stick stays secure.
+- 1. Cut thick apple slices so the stick stays secure in the slice.
 Approximately 1/2 – 3/4 inch thick works great.

-- 2. Make sure to pat down the apples to soak up any extra apple juice.
+- 2. Make sure to pat down the apple slices to soak up any extra apple juice.

-- 3. Allow some of the chocolate to drip onto the stick, this will act as a sort of edible glue that holds the stick & apple together.
+- 3. Allow some of the chocolate to drip onto the stick, this will act as a sort of edible glue that holds the stick and apple together.

-- 4. Use slightly cooled caramel so the chocolate doesn’t melt off.
+- 4. Use slightly cooled caramel so that the chocolate doesn’t melt off the apple slices.

-- 5. I also recommend that you make them & eat them in the same day.
+- 5. I also recommend that you make them and eat them on the same day.
 The longer they sit the greater chance for a weeping caramel apple slice, which will cause the yummy coating to break or slide off in some areas.